mturnwall/mirum-base/styleguide/sass_styleguide.md

 * Each CSS declaration should be on a newline
 * CSS properties should have a space after the colon.
 * Each CSS declaration pair should end with a semicolon
-* The closing bracke '}' should be on it's own line
+* The closing bracket '}' should be on it's own line

 ```sass
 // bad